increments/qiita-coat/README.md

-# Qiita::Coat
+# qiita-coat
-Qiita::Coat is the UI components libraries for the front-end design of Qiita.
+The UI components for Qiita.

 ## Install
 ```